github/docs/content/admin/managing-github-actions-for-your-enterprise/enabling-github-actions-for-github-enterprise-server/enabling-github-actions-with-amazon-s3-storage.md

    For more information on installing the AWS CLI, see the [Amazon documentation](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

-   {% warning %}
+   > [!WARNING]

-   **Warning:** If the certificate for {% data variables.location.product_location_enterprise %} changes in the future, you must update the thumbprint value in the Amazon OIDC provider for the OIDC trust to continue to work.
+   > If the certificate for {% data variables.location.product_location_enterprise %} changes in the future, you must update the thumbprint value in the Amazon OIDC provider for the OIDC trust to continue to work.

-   {% endwarning %}

 ### 2. Create an IAM role